Home for the Holidays – Energy Saving Handbook

 We know it’s tempting, but don’t open the oven door to take a peek at what’s cooking inside.
 Turn on the oven light and check the cooking status through the oven window instead.
 Opening the oven door lowers the temperature inside which increases cooking time and wastes energy.

 A simple tip that is often overlooked: Keep the tops on the pots as they cook.
-Foods cook faster (meaning less energy use) when the lid is on.
+Foods cook faster when the lid is on, meaning you’re saving on energy.

 When cooking on top of your range, match the size of the pan to the heating element.
 More heat will get to the pan and less will be lost to the surrounding air.
 Make sure to clean your equipment regularly to provide better heating and in turn save energy.